Multi-modal Speech Transformer Decoders: When Do Multiple Modalities Improve Accuracy?: Results and Discussion

 On the one hand, using multiple modalities could improve accuracy by supplying the model with complementary information.
 On the other hand, it could conceivably hurt performance, as the additional modalities result in longer input sequences, which might prevent the model from finding relevant information.
 We thus conduct a modality ablation study to investigate whether fusing more modalities with audio can improve recognition performance.
 In this experiment we examine the potential benefits of incorporating multiple modalities by averaging across different noise levels.

 {\bf 3-Equations}: In Table~\ref{tab:3eq_SNR} we list the WER and relative benefit of adding each modality to the audio-only baseline (A$\rightarrow$T).
+To obtain greater statistical reliability, we train the audio-only model twice using the shuffled training data, and calculate the average WERs of these two trails as the baseline.
 Models are fine-tuned on the 3-Equations 2-noise training set, such that each audio is augmented with random MUSAN noise at an SNR in [+$\infty$, 20, 10, 5, 0, -5, -10, -20, -$\infty$].
-Then the models are evaluated on 2-noise constant SNR sets.
+Then the models are evaluated on 2-noise constant SNR test sets in each of [+$\infty$, 20, 10, 5, 2.5, 0, -5, -10, -20, -$\infty$].

-Compared to an audio-only model, the average benefits of adding a single modality of either image (I+A$\rightarrow$T), lip (L+A$\rightarrow$T), or OCR (O+A$\rightarrow$T) are -1.6\%, -9.2\%, and +11.3\%, respectively.
+Compared to the audio-only baseline, the average benefits of adding a single modality of either image (I+A$\rightarrow$T), lip (L+A$\rightarrow$T), or OCR (O+A$\rightarrow$T) are -3.5\%, -10.5\%, and +11.4\%, respectively.
 Hence, only the addition of OCR brings a consistent benefit across noise levels.
-However, when considering 3-modality combinations, we observe more consistent benefits: adding both image and lip (I+L+A$\rightarrow$T), the model surpasses the audio-only model by +3.8\%, and adding both OCR and lip (O+L+A$\rightarrow$T), the model achieves an average benefit of +12\%.
+However, when considering 3-modality combinations, we observe more consistent benefits: adding both image and lip (I+L+A$\rightarrow$T), the model surpasses the audio-only model by +1.3\%; adding both OCR and lip (O+L+A$\rightarrow$T), the model achieves an average benefit of +12.5\%; and adding both OCR and image (O+I+A$\rightarrow$T), the model also achieves an average benefit of +12.5\%.

+To ensure that visual cues are not sufficient to complete this task, we also include experiments for OCR-only (O$\rightarrow$T), lip-only (L$\rightarrow$T), and image-only (I$\rightarrow$T).
+The WERs of O$\rightarrow$T, L$\rightarrow$T, and I$\rightarrow$T are 77.3, 41.8, and 79.7, respectively.
+When comparing O$\rightarrow$T to O+A$\rightarrow$T, it's easy to figure out that the model needs audio information at all noise levels except the pure noise scenes.
+The overall WER increases by 52.4 in the absence of audio information.
+Same conclusion holds for the lip-only model and the image-only model, with an overall WER increment of 47.4 and 14.6.
+The performance gap between the single modality models and the 2-modalities models reflects the importance of integrating more modal information for such tasks.

 In addition to varying the input modalities, we explore different representations of visual modality, from implicit to explicit.
-We consider tokens generated by the image encoder (DALL-E) as {\em implicit} visual representation, OCR as {\em explicit}, and oracle OCR as {\em perfect explicit}.
+We consider tokens generated by the image encoder (DALL-E) as {\em implicit} visual representation, OCR as {\em explicit}, and oracle OCR as {\em accurate explicit}.
 As summarized in Table~\ref{tab:3eq_SNR}, the average benefits of these models follow the order: I+A$<$O+A$<\textrm{O}_{\textrm{oracle,3}}$+A. This can be attributed to the visual representation becoming more explicit and accurate, making it easier for the model to use, which suggests that better visual representation can lead to better supplementary performance.